pjfanning/double-reader-writer/README.md

 So far, [FastDoubleParser](https://github.com/FasterXML/jackson-core/pull/747) looks useful if the parser results can be verified to be correct.
 The results for [RyuWriter](https://github.com/FasterXML/jackson-core/pull/749) seem more mixed.
 RyuWriter seems to have a major weak point dealing with whole numbers (int/long) but is faster than JDK for writing random doubles.

+Also, seems worthwhile to use JDK regardless of whether that is with JDK read/writing or with the custom implementations.

 ## Azul Java 17.0.2 Old Macbook